jimt2189/restaurant/readme.txt

 Confirm "yes"

-Here is a new update
+A new update on 7/9 afternoon

 Thanks